brotkrueml/codehighlight/Documentation/Editor/Index.rst

    *Example:* ``1-2, 5, 9-20`` (Lines 1 through 2, line 5, lines 9 through 20)

 Filter output
-   Alternative for "Output lines": Specify a prefix for lines with output, e.g., ``(out)`` will treat lines beginning with (out) as output and remove the prefix.
+   Alternative for "Output lines": Specify a prefix for lines with output, for example, ``(out)`` will treat lines beginning with (out) as output and remove the prefix.

    You can see some examples for the rendering of the command line on the `plugin page <https://prismjs.com/plugins/command-line/>`__ of the Prism